IBM/multi-tenancy/operator/README.md

 var developerNamespaces = []string{"saas-operator-development-thomas", "default"} // List of Namespaces
 ```

+### Reuse of existing IBM Cloud services

+1. Does a developer project already exist and there are instances for AppID and Postgres?

+export CLUSTERNAME=roks-gen2-suedbro ibmcloud login --sso

 ### Step 6: Execute the operator locally

 ```sh
 make install run
 ```

+### Known issues:

+### IBM Cloud Operator

+> Don't delete CRDs for the IBM Cloud Operator and don't delete projects that contains CRDs of the IBM Cloud Operator!
+The deletion will break the IBM Cloud Operator and you need to install it again.
+[Related GitHub issue](https://github.com/IBM/cloud-operators/issues/265)